 Where ICT provides auditory modes of operation, some users will need the ICT to provide enhanced audio features.

-NOTE 1: Enhancement of the audio clarity, reduction of background noise, increased range of volume and greater volume in the higher frequency range can contribute towards meeting this clause.
+NOTE 1: Enhancement of the audio clarity, reduction of background noise, providing a joint monaural option, adjustment of balance of both audio channels, increased range of volume and greater volume in the higher frequency range can contribute towards meeting this clause.

+NOTE 2: Allowing the use of Assistive Listening Devices, such as headsets with noise cancellation (connected by cable, Bluetooth or WLAN) can contribute towards meeting this clause.

-NOTE 2: Users with limited hearing may also benefit from non-hearing access (see clause 4.2.4).
+NOTE 3: Users with limited hearing may also benefit from non-hearing access (see clause 4.2.4).

-4.2.6 Usage without vocal capability
+4.2.6 Usage with no or limited vocal capability

 Where ICT requires vocal input from users, some users will need the ICT to provide at least one mode of operation that does not require them to generate vocal output.

-NOTE 1: This clause covers the alternatives to the use of orally-generated sounds, including speech, whistles, clicks, etc.
+NOTE 1: Vocal output includes speech and other orally generated sounds, such as whistles and clicks.

 NOTE 2: Keyboard, pen or touch user interfaces may contribute towards meeting this clause.